Sign in

 Day 02: Sightseeing Tour in Kathmandu

 We have a full day in Kathmandu to explore the heritage sites in the valley.
 If we have not met for the meeting yesterday, we will meet today after breakfast.
-If we have met yesterday, we will continue on a full-day sightseeing tour.
+If we had met yesterday, we would have continued on a full-day sightseeing tour.

 The tour will show you a lot about the culture, spiritual practice, history, and lifestyle of people in the valley.
 You will have an awesome cultural tour day today.
 Our city tour guide will make it easier for you to understand what you are looking at to make your experience even better.